readyready15728/misc/bash.md

 # bash
+## Getting the most out of the venerable default shell

 * The following will create an eternal history for bash as well as preserving history from multiple terminal tabs and is drawn from the following Stack